FuelLabs/sway-applications/counter-script/project/SPECIFICATION.md

 # Overview of the Rust integration test

-The rust integration test deploys the CounterContract, and then executes the script.
+The rust integration test deploys the counter contract, and then executes the script.
 One of the tests is with the `clear_count` set to true, another test is with the `clear_count` set to false.